 - Learning Styles

-At TAS we are inspired by the belief that we can make a difference to every young person we work with by listening, raising aspirations and tailoring what we do to meet the needs of the individual.
-We believe that everyone has the potential to succeed in the right environment and with our holistic approach of nurture, independence, academic achievement and vocational/entrepreneurial opportunities, we aim to ensure that time spent with TAS is both enjoyable and successful, with 100% of our pupils moving into further education/employment.
+At The Alternative School, we are inspired by the belief that we can make a difference to every young person we work with by listening, raising aspirations and tailoring what we do to meet the needs of the individual.
+We believe that everyone has the potential to succeed in the right environment and with our holistic approach of nurture, independence, academic achievement and vocational/entrepreneurial opportunities, we aim to ensure that time spent with The Alternative School is both enjoyable and successful, with 100% of our pupils moving into further education/employment.
 We never give up on our pupils, we never exclude and we will offer continuous support for as long as a young person requires it.
-Every day with TAS is a fresh start.
+Every day with The Alternative School is a fresh start.